Tufahel/react-tutorial/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Thanks to [ibaslogic](https://ibaslogic.com/react-hooks-tutorial/) for this tutorial.

 ## 📝 License